-You'd have to play golf (walking and carrying your clubs) for an hour to burn the extra 350 calories.
+In the mid-1990s, a couple slices of pizza amounted to 500 calories.
+Today, it’s 850 [PDF].
+You'd have to play golf (including walking and carrying your clubs) for an hour to burn the extra 350 calories.

-You would have to rake leaves for 50 minutes to burn the extra 210 calories added over the last 20 years to the average bagel.
+An average bagel used to be about 140 calories; now it’s about 350 [PDF].
+You would have to rake leaves for 50 minutes to burn the extra 210 calories added over the last 25 years.

 3. Movie Popcorn

-You'd have to do water aerobics for 1 hour and 15 minutes to burn the extra 360 calories.
+Five cups of buttered movie popcorn used to weigh in at 270 calories.
+Today the average portion has grown to 11 cups and 630 calories.
+You'd have to do water aerobics for one hour and 15 minutes to burn the extra 360 calories.

-You'd have to lift weights for1 hour and 30 minutes to burn off the 257 calories.
+Twenty-five years ago, a typical cheeseburger contained about 333 calories.
+Today it packs about 590.
+You'd have to lift weights for 90 minutes to burn off the 257 calories.

 5. Chicken Caesar Salad

-Yes, even "healthy" food has exploded in size over the last 20 years.
-You'd have to walk your dog for 1 hour and 20 minutes to burn the 400 calories.
-(If you don't have a dog, you'd have to buy one first.)
+Yes, even seemingly healthy food has exploded in portion size over the last 25 years.
+A typical chicken caesar salad amounted to about 1.5 cups and 390 calories.
+Now it’s more like 3.5 cups and 790.
+You'd have to walk a dog for an hour and 20 minutes to burn the additional 400 calories.

 8. Turkey Sandwich

-You'd need to ride a bike for 1 hour and 25 minutes to burn the extra 500 calories.
+A turkey sandwich in the 1990s racked up about 320 calories, much less than a typical sandwich today, which weighs in at about 820.
+You'd need to ride a bike for an hour and 25 minutes to burn the extra 500 calories.

 9. French Fries

-You'd need to walk leisurely for1 hour and 10 minutes to burn the extra 400 calories.
+An order of fried used to weigh about 2.4 ounces and contain 210 calories.
+Now it’s more like 6.9 ounces and 610 calories.
+You'd need to walk leisurely for an hour and 10 minutes to burn the extra 400 calories.

 10. Spaghetti and Meatballs